Your Primer to the Psychology of Marketing: The Science of Emotional Buying and What Marketers Can Do About It

 - Empathy that aligns with the point of view of customers

-The end objective of the design, the color selection and messaging on your packaging and in your entire marketing communications is to become a likable brand which will result in a positive memory recall of your website or brand name by your audience.
+The end objective of the design, the colour selection and messaging on your packaging and in your entire marketing communications is to become a likeable brand which will result in a positive memory recall of your website or brand name by your audience.

 Here are ways of changing rational words to emotional ones in your narrative: